Rewire-then-Probe: A Contrastive Recipe for Probing Biomedical Knowledge of Pre-trained Language Models: Acknowledgements

 Since our \model involves many hyperparameters and stochastic factors during self-retrieving pre-training, it is critical to verify if it behaves consistently under (1) different randomly sampled sentence sets; (2) different types of relations; and (3) different pre-training steps.

 \stitle{Stability of \model.} To conduct this verification, we sampled 10 different sets of 10k sentences from the PubMed corpus\footnote{The tuning corpus itself is unimportant, since we can obtain the similar results even using Wikipedia.} and probed the PubMedBERT model using our \model on the full set.
-Figure~\ref{fig:by_relation_step} shows the acc@1 performance over top eight relations and their macro average.
+Figure~\ref{fig:by_relation_step} shows the acc@1 performance over top 9 relations and the micro average performance of all the 19 relations.
 We can see that the standard deviations are small and the performance over different sets of samples shows the similar trend.
-This further highlights that the probing success of \model is not due the selected pre-training.
+This further highlights that the probing success of \model is not due to the selected pre-training sentences.
 Intuitively, the contrastive self-retrieving game (\S\ref{contrastive_section}) is equivalent to the formulation of the cloze-style filling task, hence tuning the underlying PLMs makes them better suited for knowledge elicitation needed during probing (like `rewiring’ the switchboards).
-Additionally, from Figure \ref{fig:by_relation_step} we can also observe that different relations exhibit very different trends during pre-training steps of \model and peak under different steps, suggesting that we need treat different types of relational knowledge with different tuning depths when infusing knowledge.
+Additionally, from Figure \ref{fig:by_relation_step} we can also observe that different relations exhibit very different trends during pre-training steps of \model and peak under different steps, suggesting that we need to treat different types of relational knowledge with different tuning depths when infusing knowledge.
+We leave further exploration of this to future work.

-\stitle{Probing by Relations.} To further analysis the probing variance over different relations, we also plot the probing performance of various PLMs over 19 relations of \data in Figure \ref{fig:model_by_rel}.
-We can observe that different PLMs exhibit different performance rankings over different types of relational knowledge (e.g. BlueBERT peaks at \textit{relation 2} while PubMedBERT peaks at \textit{relation 3}).
+\stitle{Probing by Relations.} To further analyse the probing variance over different relations, we also plot the probing performance of various PLMs over different relations of \data in Figure~\ref{fig:model_by_rel}.
+We can observe that different PLMs exhibit different performance rankings over different types of relational knowledge (e.g. BlueBERT peaks at \textit{relation 12} while PubMedBERT peaks at \textit{relation 3}).
 This result demonstrates that different PLMs are suited for different types of relational knowledge.
+We speculate this to be reflective of their training corpora.